CommonAccord/Cmacc-Org/Doc/G/EU-IP-HelpDesk/NDA/Mutual/EN/Orig-v01.md

 Why.Ti=WHEREAS:

-Why.1.sec=The {_Parties} hereto desire to {Collaboraration.Purpose.sec}.
+Why.1.sec=The {_Parties} hereto desire to {CollaborationPurpose.sec}.

-Collaboraration.Purpose.Alt1.sec=participate in early discussions regarding the entering into future collaboration as a European Funded Project {in the field of ….}
+CollaborationPurpose.Alt1.sec=participate in early discussions regarding the entering into future collaboration as a European Funded Project {in the field of ….}

-Collaboraration.Purpose.Alt2.sec=submit a proposal for a collaborative project in response to the call {identify the call} under {identify the EU-funded Programme}
+CollaborationPurpose.Alt2.sec=submit a proposal for a collaborative project in response to the call {identify the call} under {identify the EU-funded Programme}

-Collaboraration.Purpose.Alt3.sec=evaluate entering into partnership or business collaboration for the purpose of {identify the undertaking intended to perform}
+CollaborationPurpose.Alt3.sec=evaluate entering into partnership or business collaboration for the purpose of {identify the undertaking intended to perform}

-Collaboraration.Purpose.=[G/Z/Alt/3]
+CollaborationPurpose.=[G/Z/Alt/3]

-Collaboraration.Purpose.SecName=Collaboraration.Purpose
+CollaborationPurpose.SecName=CollaborationPurpose

 Why.2.sec=Throughout the aforementioned discussions, {_Parties} may share between themselves proprietary information or {_Confidential_Information} under the terms and covenants set forth below.